 - Communicate with the venue to determine, and follow, their cleaning plan for venue-owned equipment. - Avoid sharing equipment.
 This will preclude participation in some games and drills.
 Consider making it mandatory that the participant supplies their own skating protective equipment.
 If skates and/or skating protective equipment are lent by the club, they must be disinfected after each use. - Develop disinfection protocols for sport-specific equipment that must be shared, such as protective padding and corner blocks.
-When possible, limit the number of coaches/assistants who touch the corner blocks.
+Limit the number of coaches/assistants who touch the corner blocks.
 Given the logistical constraints with cleaning and disinfecting protective padding, individuals should perform hand hygiene before and after moving the protective padding.
 Avoid touching any other surfaces (especially the individuals' face) at all times.
+Limit the number of individuals assisting with moving the protective padding.